thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-demo/app-hrnet-cam-hdmi/README.md

 #### Install the DRP-AI_Translator

 Install the `DRP-AI_Translator`.
-If `DRP-AI_Translator` had been inatalled, we could skip this step.
+If `DRP-AI_Translator` had been inatalled, this step can be skipped.

 ```bash
 cd ${WORK}